aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 If a user is not logged in to Loris (for instance, in a third party app or a CORS application), they can be be authenticated using [JSON Web Tokens](https://jwt.io).

-The client should POST a request to /login with a payload of the form
+The client should POST a request to /login with a payload of the form:

 ```js
 {